Hearts and Minds Film

 Community Advisors

-John Baker - Executive Director, AIDS Delaware
+John Baker - Managing Director, Delaware Association of Nonprofits (DANA)

 Ralph Begleiter - Dist.
 Journalist in Residence & Rosenberg Prof. of Comm., UD